All Episodes

 So the Russians coming in and saying, hey, hey, we'll save the day here.

-We'll take your enriched uranium, uh uranium, and we'll hold it for you.
+We'll take your enriched uranium and we'll hold it for you.

 But the Iranians saved Obama from agreeing with the principle because they refused.

-Uh everybody knows that Russia would be more than happy to give or sell back Iran's enriched uranium right back to them if they're holding an escrow.
+Everybody knows that Russia would be more than happy to give or sell back Iran's enriched uranium right back to them that they're holding in escrow.

 So anyway, we'll get to that here in just a second.

-On Saturday and Sunday, ABC, CBS, NBC, virtually every mainstream media organization, condemned a new law in Indiana that would protect private businesses from government infringement uh infringement on their religious freedom.
+On Saturday and Sunday, ABC, CBS, NBC, virtually every mainstream media organization condemned a new law in Indiana that would protect private businesses from government infringement on their religious freedom.

 And rather than provide any kind of balance, rather than explain the history and the context and the true meaning and detail of the Indiana law, they predictably began to trash the legislation and Indiana as a bunch of bigots opening the door to discrimination against gays and lesbians.

-Even the CEO of Apple Incorporated Tim Cook took to the pages of the Washington Post and wrote an editorial condemning this kind of legislation, not just in Indiana, but wherever it might be, and making it out to be the example of the worst instincts among us that we have here, discriminating against people that it's so unamerican and so forth.
+Even the CEO of Apple Incorporated Tim Cook took to the pages of the Washington Post and wrote an editorial condemning this kind of legislation, not just in Indiana, but wherever it might be, and making it out to be the example of the worst instincts among us that we have here, discriminating against people and it's so un-American and so forth.

-And I, you know, Mr. Snerdley asked me today, so when's the last time Tim Cook wrote an op-ed in the Shanghai Daily News ripping the ChICOMS?
+And I, you know, Mr. Snerdley asked me today, he said, when's the last time Tim Cook wrote an op-ed in the Shanghai Daily News, ripping the ChiComs?

-I can't think of the time when an Apple executive, all I can think of when it comes to the ChaiCons is Google caving to the Chikoms on uh on what kind of search results will not be seen and produced by Google when Chinese Chikom citizens are searching.
+I can't think of the time when an Apple executive, all I can think of when it comes to the ChiComs is Google caving to the ChiComs on what kind of search results will not be seen and produced by Google when Chinese ChiCom citizens are searching.

-But what is fascinating about this, and it's it's it's becoming it's becoming um even more prevalent reality.
+But what is fascinating about this, and it's becoming an even more prevalent reality.

 On the one hand, on any issue, on the one hand, we have the reality.